How can I tell if I have a cold, the flu or COVID? - NewsBreak

 Experts say testing is the best way to determine what you have since symptoms of the illnesses can overlap.

 The viruses that cause colds, the flu and COVID-19 are spread the same way — through droplets from the nose and mouth of infected people.
-And they can all be spread before a person realizes they’re infected.San Diego on its longest streak of sub-70 degree weather in years
+And they can all be spread before a person realizes they’re infected.Moderna CEO says fourth vaccine dose could be needed in fall

 The time varies for when someone with any of the illnesses will start feeling sick.
 Some people infected with the coronavirus don’t experience any symptoms, but it’s still possible for them to spread it.